fabiocolacio/Mercury/README.md

 This program is named after the [Roman God](https://en.wikipedia.org/wiki/Mercury_(mythology)) of messages and communication!

-Evidently, he is also the patron god of thieves, so perhaps it's not the best name for a secure, end-to-end encrypted messaging platform 🤔
+Evidently, he is also the patron god of thieves, so perhaps it's not the best name for a secure, end-to-end encrypted messaging platform...